 The establishment has been licensed by the HTA since 2007.
-This was the first routine site inspection and included interviews with key members of staff working under the licence.
-In addition to the DI, these included PDs, and individuals involved in sample receipt, storage, use and disposal.
+This was the first routine site inspection and included a review of documentation relevant to the establishment's activities, a visual inspection of the premises and interviews with people working under the licence.
+In addition to the Designated Individual (DI) and the Corporate Licence Holder contact (CLHc), interviews included Persons Designated (PDs) and individuals involved in seeking consent, sample receipt, storage, use and disposal.